-Opening a blocked bank account in Germany is easy, just follow these steps:
+Opening a blocked bank account in Germany is as easy as the following steps:

-- Download and fill the pdf application form (only applicable on Deutsche Bank).
+- Download and fill the pdf application form (which only applies to Deutsche Bank).

 - Seek proper legalization at the German embassy (only if you’ve chosen Deutsche Bank).